Powidz Military Community Participates in Combative Course

-U.S. Army Sgt.
-1st Class Nathan Loftis, an instructor for the combative class in Powidz, Poland, instructs Pfc.
-Penelope Brayboy and Pfc Jayden Brown, both assigned to the 3rd Division Sustainment Brigade, during a combatives training class on Jan.
-11, 2024.
+U.S. Army Staff Sgt.
+Everette Bickley, a small arms and towed artillery repairer assigned to the 98th Support Maintenance Company, instructs a level one combatives course for Soldiers assigned to the 3rd Division Sustainment Brigade's Task Force Provider and Forward Operating Site Powidz, Poland, Jan.
+18, 2024.
 The U.S. Army Combatives Program enhances unit combat readiness by building Soldiers' personal courage, confidence, and resiliency as well as their situational responsiveness to close-quarters threats in the operational environment.
 Task Force Provider's continuous training and support to multinational exercises allow the task force to rapidly surge combat-ready forces and equipment across the theater to support the NATO alliance.
-(U.S. Army photo by Spc.
-Elsi Delgado)

 |Date Taken: